isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

     b)	Whether the applicant landlord qualifies to provide only half the Additional Rental Relief, on the basis of financial hardship.

 *	There are no charges for making an application.
-The application must be accompanied by documents and information as specified in the Registrar’s directives, which will be uploaded on this website in due course.
+The application must be accompanied by documents and information as specified in the [Registrar’s directives](/files/RentalReliefRegistrarsDirective.pdf).

 *	After an application is made, the landlord and the tenant occupier may be asked to submit additional information or documents, or attend a hearing, either virtually or in person.
 All parties should make their best effort to comply with these requests, to facilitate a timely resolution of the application.

 *	The rental relief assessor’s determination will be binding on all landlords and the tenant-occupier, and will not be appealable.

-*	More details on the application process will be shared in due course.
+*	If you wish to submit an application, please refer to the following [link](/covid19-relief/rental-relief-framework-for-smes#assess).

+**36. How can I contact the Registry of the Rental Relief Assessors?**

+*	If you require assistance on application matters, you may call the Registry during office hours at 1800-2255-772 (1800-CALL-RRA).

-**36. Will tenants have access to the assessment mechanism, either to challenge a landlord’s assertion of financial hardship, or to ascertain whether they are eligible?**
+**37. Will tenants have access to the assessment mechanism, either to challenge a landlord’s assertion of financial hardship, or to ascertain whether they are eligible?**

 *	The assessment mechanism will use objective criteria to determine tenants’ eligibility and landlords that are facing financial hardship.